Sekhar2004/socket-io/README.md

-# Socket.io Chat Application
+# Socket.io

-This project is a simple real-time chat application that I developed as part of my learning journey with **Socket.io**.
+This project is a simple(basiccccc) real-time chat application that I developed as part of my learning journey with **Socket.io**.
 The primary goal of this project was to understand how **Socket.io** works, how real-time communication is established between users, and how to handle messaging in chat rooms.

 ## Project Description